 Average Height: 11-15 inches (28-38 cm)

 There are 9 coat colors registered by the AKC for this breed:

 There are no markings registered by the AKC for the Basset Hound.

-The Basset Hound does not make for a tough dog to groom.
+The Basset Hound is not a tough dog to groom.
 Their stubby legs and body are covered in a compact, short coat.

 This coat wicks off water and typically keeps them reasonably clean.
 It’s recommended that they are brushed weekly to help distribute oils and remove dead hair.

 Otherwise, these dogs do not get too dirty, and typically only need to be bathed as needed.

 The Basset Hound carries a pair of large, floppy ears that cover their ear canals.
 This prevents them from getting too much airflow in them, allowing for bacteria and anything else that makes its way into the dog’s ear to have a cozy new home.

 This is why it is especially important to this breed to clean their ears weekly, removing excess wax and any trapped bacteria, as it helps prevent possible ear infections.

 It is also important to clip a dog’s nails before they get to be too long.
 When a dog’s nails are too long, they can start to be uncomfortable, as they may start digging into the dog’s paws.